domitry/Nyaplotjs/README.md

 Nyaplotjs was originally developed as the back-end library for [Nyaplot](https://github.com/domitry/nyaplot), an interactive plot library for Ruby language.
 It is frienendly with other script languages like Ruby and Python due to its origin.

-This software has been developed as a product in Google Summer of Code 2014 (GSoC2014).
-It had been developed under the support of [SciRuby](http://sciruby.com/).
+This software has been developed as a product in Google Summer of Code 2014 (GSoC2014) under the support of [SciRuby](http://sciruby.com/).
 The mentor was [Pjotr Prins](http://thebird.nl/).

 ## Demos